Itemized deductions

 2. All 2% miscellaneous deductions are repealed.
 The most prevalent of these are a) Employee business expenses [ex: traveling salesmen or OTR truck drivers who are W-2 employees], and b) Investment advisory fees and expenses.
 Gone, gone, gone!

-3. HELOC loan interest no longer deductible.
+3. HELOC loan interest used other than for improvement of the home the money is borrowed on is no longer deductible.
 (There goes years of tax advice…)

 4. Acquisition interest on home new mortgages limited to $750,000 of debt (formerly $1 million under prior law).
 The new limit applies to acquisitions after 12/14/17.